 Personal CGMs are used by the person and provide real-time blood glucose data on a small portable monitor or on a connected smart phone.
 Alarms on the CGM system can be set to sound when blood glucose levels drop too low or climb too high, so the device can help people quickly identify worrisome changes in blood glucose.

-Previously, CGMs required frequent calibration with fingerstick glucose testing.
-Also their results were not accurate enough so that people always had to do a fingerstick to verify a reading on their CGM before calculating a dose of insulin (for example, before meals or to correct a high blood sugar).
-However, recent technological advances have improved CGMs and promise to continue doing so for the foreseeable future.
-They can now be worn for up to 14 days, often do not require calibration, and can be used for insulin dosing without fingerstick glucose confirmation.
-Finally, there are now systems in which the CGM device communicates with insulin pumps Insulin Replacement Therapy Many people with diabetes require drugs to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
-There are two types of diabetes mellitus Type 1, in which the... read more to either stop delivery of insulin when blood glucose is dropping (threshold suspend), or to give daily insulin (hybrid closed loop system).
+CGMs can be worn for up to 14 days, often do not require calibration, and can be used for insulin dosing without fingerstick glucose confirmation.
+There are also systems in which the CGM device communicates with insulin pumps Insulin Replacement Therapy Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
+There are two types of diabetes mellitus Type 1, in which... read more to either stop delivery of insulin when blood glucose is dropping (threshold suspend), or to give daily insulin (hybrid closed loop system).

-Most people with diabetes should keep a record of their blood glucose levels and report them to their doctor or nurse for advice in adjusting the dose of insulin or the oral antihyperglycemic drug.
+Keeping a record of blood glucose levels and reporting them to their doctor or nurse helps doctors and nurses provide advice in adjusting the dose of insulin or the oral antihyperglycemic medication.
 Many people can learn to adjust the insulin dose on their own as necessary.
-Some people who have mild or early type 2 diabetes that is well-controlled with one or two drugs may be able to monitor their fingerstick glucose levels relatively infrequently.
+Some people who have mild or early type 2 diabetes that is well-controlled with one or two medications may be able to monitor their fingerstick glucose levels relatively infrequently.

 Doctors can monitor treatment using a blood test called hemoglobin A1C.
 When the blood glucose levels are high, changes occur in hemoglobin, the protein that carries oxygen in the blood.
 These changes are in direct proportion to the blood glucose levels over an extended period.
 The higher the hemoglobin A1C level, the higher the person's glucose levels have been.
 Thus, unlike the blood glucose measurement, which reveals the level at a particular moment, the hemoglobin A1C measurement demonstrates whether the blood glucose levels have been controlled over the previous few months.